 - Capex = capital expenditure including maintenance capex and capital work in progress (CWIP)

-Capex for any year can be calculated as the difference between gross fixed assets (GFA) & CWIP at start of the year and end of the year.
-It can also be calculated by deducting net fixed assets & CWIP at start of the year from the net fixed assets & CWIP at end of the year and adding back the depreciation for the year.
+Capex for any year can be calculated as the difference between gross fixed assets (GFA) & CWIP at the start of the year and the end of the year.
+It can also be calculated by deducting net fixed assets & CWIP at the start of the year from the net fixed assets & CWIP at end of the year and adding back the depreciation for the year.